 At one point Grgich Hills was the largest Biodynamically farmed winery and grape grower in the USA.
 They have refocused their efforts on organic farming and all their vineyards are now farmed this way.
 They also use solar for much of their power.

-Mike is no longer involved in the day to day operations, however his only child, Violet is Vice President of Operations & Sales and Mike’s nephew Ivo Jeramaz came to Napa in 1986 and joined the winery and vineyard operations.
+Mike is no longer involved in the day to day operations, however his only child, Violet is President of Grgich Hills Estate (previously Vice President of Operations & Sales).
+She is also an accomplished musician (harpsichord) having earned her Master’s degree in music at Indiana University.
+Mike’s nephew Ivo Jeramaz came to the Napa Valley in 1986 and joined the winery and vineyard operations.
 Today he is Vice President of Vineyards & Production.

 The winery is simple and functional – Mike has a saying about wineries, “A chandelier doesn’t belong in a winery”.
 The original small stainless steel tanks from their 1977 vintage are still here and are still being used.
 The winery has expanded significantly since it was built – with additional large barrel rooms having been added on over the years.
 Several practices that are extremely rare for a Napa winery are how they stack barrels, the type of vessel they use for aging some of the wine and how they “stir” the lees on their Chardonnay wines.

-The winery uses an Oxoline barrel stacking system – a series of metal tubes that encircle the barrels with cross supports and ‘catwalks’ for workers to stand on as needed.
+The winery uses an Oxoline barrel stacking system (introduced by long time Grgich enologist Gary Ecklin) – a series of metal tubes that encircle the barrels with cross supports and ‘catwalks’ for workers to stand on as needed.
 This system supports barrels stacked eight high (most wineries we have seen in Napa range from a single barrel to five high).
 Despite the height it is a fairly stable way of stacking barrels.
 Case in point: the Napa earthquake of 2014 while centered much further south in the valley and caused more damage in the city of Napa than Rutherford, only caused a loss of 8 barrels at the winery.

 Their Chardonnay barrels rest on wheels – so when they want to “stir” the lees – rather than the accepted practice of battonage (inserting a stainless steel tool into the barrel and stirring by hand), one worker simply rotates the barrel 360 degrees, allowing the lees to cloud up the wine and filter back down.
 A barrel with one wooden head replaced with plexiglass is displayed so you can easily see this process in action.